-We then plot the sensitivity for all the spatial frequencies for different configurations, as it was done in the previous subsection when varying the diameter $p$.
-We continue exploring the instructive $d=0.8\pi$ configuration as an example by comparing here the classical ZWFS configurations with two other set of parameters for the dot shape: $p = 1.06 \lambda/D$ with $d=0.8\pi$, and $p = 2 \lambda/D$ with $d=0.8\pi$.
-Results are given in Figure \ref{fig:ZWFS_depth}.
-For the $p = 1.06 \lambda/D$ with $d=0.8\pi$ configuration, the RON sensitivity is lower for all spatial frequencies compared to classical ZWFS while it is always higher for photon noise sensitivity.
-However, when increasing dot diameter to a value of $p = 2 \lambda/D$ while having $d=0.8\pi$ decrease the gain for photon noise sensitivity for all frequencies.
-This can be easily explained by the fact that in this configuration, the large size of the dot prevent from a coronagraphic behavior and does not remove a significant amount of photons from the pupil footprint in reference intensities.
+We then plotted the sensitivity for all the spatial frequencies for different configurations, as was done in the previous subsection when varying the diameter $p$.
+Here, we continue to explore the instructive $d=0.8\pi$ configuration as an example by comparing the classical ZWFS configurations with two other sets of parameters for the dot shape: $p = 1.06 \lambda/D$ with $d=0.8\pi$, and $p = 2 \lambda/D$ with $d=0.8\pi$.
+The results are given in Figure \ref{fig:ZWFS_depth}.
+For the $p = 1.06 \lambda/D$ with a $d=0.8\pi$ configuration, the RON sensitivity is lower for all spatial frequencies compared to the classical ZWFS, while it is always higher for photon noise sensitivity.
+However, increasing the dot diameter to a value of $p = 2 \lambda/D$ while having $d=0.8\pi$ decreases the gain for photon noise sensitivity for all frequencies.
+This can be easily explained by the fact that in this configuration, the large size of the dot prevents coronagraphic behavior and does not remove a significant amount of photons from the pupil footprint in reference intensities.

-One could push further the analysis by studying the photon noise sensitivity behavior for a full set of different diameter $p$ and phase shift $d$ and for all spatial frequencies.
-This study is out of the scope of this paper.
-We demonstrated the benefit to use two different sensitivity metrics for RON and photon noise and therefore introduced the required tools to lead a fine study of the ZWFS class.
+One could push the analysis further by studying the photon noise sensitivity behavior for a full set of different diameter $p$ and phase shift $d$ and for all spatial frequencies.
+That is out of the scope of this paper.
+We have demonstrated the benefit of using two different sensitivity metrics for RON and photon noise and have therefore introduced the required tools to carry out a fine study of the ZWFS class.